anirudhcode/anirudhcode/README.md

-- 👋 Hi, I’m @anirudhcode
+- 👋 Hi, I’m @anirudhcode.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and technology.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning OpenCV and other computer vision projects and a bit of cybersecurity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects I could help on.
 - 📫 How to reach me- Email me on anirudhx17@gmail.com

 <!---